abigail-ryan/serenity-day-spa/README.md

 ![Screenshot of Serenity Day Spa - my account page no bookings](documentation/my-accopunt-no-bookings.png)

-For logged in users, they can access their account page which show them a list of their Appointments.
+For logged in users with already booked appointments, their account page shows a list of their Appointments.

 The user can edit and delete their appointments as needed.